concision/docker-windscribe-socks-server/README.md

   - `WINDSCRIBE_PASSWORD`: Windscribe account password.
   - `WINDSCRIBE_LOCATION` (optional): A preferred Windscribe location to automatically connect to.
 - **SOCKS5 Server**:
   > Note: By default, there is no authentication enabled.
 Setting any of the environment variables `SOCKS_USERNAME` or `SOCKS_USERNAME_xyz` automatically enables authentication.
+Without authentication, the SOCKS5 server should _only_ be used in a tightly controlled network.
   - `SOCKS_USERNAME` (optional): Enables SOCKS5 authentication and creates a new user.
 Must be alphanumeric (with `_`s).
   - `SOCKS_PASSWORD` (optional): Enables SOCKS5 authentication and sets the password for the associated `$SOCKS_USERNAME` user.
   Additional users can be defined by namespacing (e.g. suffixing "_1") additional environment variables under pairs of `SOCKS_USERNAME` and `SOCKS_PASSWORD`: